-The following table sets forth certain information regarding the beneficial ownership of our ordinary shares as of March 31, 2012, by each person or entity known to own beneficially 5% or more of our outstanding ordinary shares based on information provided to us by the holders or disclosed in public filings with the Securities and Exchange Commission.
+The following table sets forth certain information regarding the beneficial ownership of our ordinary shares as of March 29, 2013, by each person or entity known to own beneficially 5% or more of our outstanding ordinary shares based on information provided to us by the holders or disclosed in public filings with the Securities and Exchange Commission.
 Our major shareholders do not have voting rights different from the voting rights of our other shareholders.

-Name Number of Ordinary Shares Beneficially Owned Percentage of Outstanding Ordinary Shares (1) Alon Israel Oil Company Ltd.(2)(3) 50,955,267 77.26% Alon Retail Ltd.(3) 30,604,303 46.40% Menorah Mivtachim Holdings Ltd.(4) 5,780,397 8.76%
+Name Number of Ordinary Shares Beneficially Owned Percentage of Outstanding Ordinary Shares (1) Alon Israel Oil Company Ltd.(2)(3) 47,614,391 72.19% Alon Retail Ltd.(3) 30,604,303 46.40% Menorah Mivtachim Holdings Ltd.(4) 5,480,477 8.31% David Wiessman (5) 699,117 1.06% 157

-- (1) The percentage of outstanding ordinary shares is based on 65,954,427 ordinary shares outstanding as of May 31, 2011 (excluding 207,433 ordinary shares held by Alon Holdings as treasury shares). - (2) Alon Israel Oil Company Ltd. ("Alon") was issued 20,327,710 ordinary shares of Alon Holdings in consideration for Alon Holdings' purchase of all the outstanding shares of Dor Alon from Alon.
-In addition, Alon may be deemed to beneficially own all of the shares held directly and indirectly by Alon Retail Ltd. due to the ownership structure of Alon Retail described in footnote (3); accordingly, the number of shares listed as owned by Alon includes all the shares that are listed as owned by Alon Retail Ltd. - (3) Alon Retail Ltd. is a wholly owned subsidiary of Nissan Alon Retail Holdings Ltd., which is a wholly owned subsidiary of the Nissan Dor Chains Ltd., which is a wholly owned subsidiary of Dor Food Chains Holdings Ltd., a wholly owned subsidiary of Alon.
-To the Company's best knowledge, Alon is owned approximately 46.9% (excluding shares held by Alon as treasury shares) by nine collective acquisition entities of kibbutzim in Israel and approximately 53.1% (excluding shares held by Alon as treasury shares) are held together by Bielsol Investments (1987) Ltd. and Mr. David Wiessman.
-To the Company's best knowledge, the shareholders of Bielsol Investments (1987) Ltd. consist of Shibag Ltd. (whose shareholders are Advocate Shraga Biran and Gara, Boaz and Iftah Biran, where all voting rights have been granted to Advocate Biran), holding 79.4% of the capital and voting rights of Bielsol Investments, D.B.W Investments Ltd. (controlled by Mr. David Wiessman), holding 19.8% of the capital and voting rights of Bielsol Investments.
-Shibago Ltd. (whose partners are Shibag Ltd. (75%) and a company controlled by David Wiessman (25%)), holding 0.8% of the capital and voting rights of Bielsol Investments. - (4) Includes shares held by the subsidiaries of Menora Mivtachim Holdings Ltd. ("Menora Holdings"), as follows: Menora Mivtachim Insurance Ltd., Menora Mivtachim Finance Ltd., Menora Mivtachim Gemel Ltd., and Menora Mivtachim Mutual Funds Ltd. To the Company's best knowledge, Menora Holdings is an Israeli public company.
-Approximately 61.9% of Menora Holdings outstanding shares are held by Neyden Establishment and Palamas Establishment, foreign corporations incorporated in Vaduz, Liechtenstein (these corporations are held in trust and Mr. Menachem Gurevitch is the sole and only beneficiary).
+- (1) The percentage of outstanding ordinary shares is based on 65,954,427 ordinary shares outstanding as of April 23, 2013 (excluding 207,433 ordinary shares held by Alon Blue Square as treasury shares). - (2) Alon Israel Oil Company Ltd. ("Alon") may be deemed to beneficially own all of the shares held directly and indirectly by Alon Retail Ltd. due to the ownership structure of Alon Retail described in footnote (3); accordingly, the number of shares listed as owned by Alon includes all the shares that are listed as owned by Alon Retail Ltd. - Alon Retail Ltd. is a wholly owned subsidiary of Nissan Alon Retail Holdings Ltd., which is a wholly owned subsidiary of the Nissan Dor Chains Ltd., which is a wholly owned subsidiary of Dor Food Chains Holdings Ltd., a wholly owned subsidiary of Alon.
+To the Company's best knowledge, Alon is owned approximately 48.21% (excluding shares held by Alon as treasury shares) by eight collective acquisition entities of kibbutzim in Israel and approximately 51.79% (excluding shares held by Alon as treasury shares) are held together by Bielsol Investments (1987) Ltd. and Mr. David Wiessman.
+To the Company's best knowledge, the shareholders of Bielsol Investments (1987) Ltd. consist of Shibag Ltd. (whose shareholders are Advocate Shraga Biran and Gara, Boaz and Iftah Biran, where all voting rights have been granted to Advocate Biran), holding 79.4% of the capital and voting rights of Bielsol Investments, D.B.W Investments Ltd. (controlled by Mr. David Wiessman), holding 19.8% of the capital and voting rights of Bielsol Investments - (4) Includes shares held by the subsidiaries of Menora Mivtachim Holdings Ltd. ("Menora Holdings"), as follows: Menora Mivtachim Insurance Ltd., Menora Mivtachim Pensions Ltd., Shomera Insurance Company Ltd., Menora Mivtachim Gemel Ltd., and Menora Mivtachim Mutual Funds Ltd. To the Company's best knowledge, Menora Holdings is an Israeli publicly traded company (listed on the Tel Aviv Stock Exchange).
+Approximately 61.9% of Menora Holdings outstanding shares are held by Najaden Establishment and Palamas Establishment, foreign corporations incorporated in Vaduz, Liechtenstein.
+These corporations are held in trust and Mr. Menachem Gurevitch is the sole beneficiary.
 The remaining of the outstanding shares are held by the public.
-Menora Mivtachim Insurance Ltd., Menora Mivtachim Pensions Ltd. and Menora Mivtachim Finance Ltd. are wholly owned subsidiaries of Menora Holdings.
-Menora Mivtachim Gemel Ltd. and Menora Mivtachim Mutual Funds Ltd. are wholly owned subsidiaries of Menora Mivtachim Finance Ltd.
+Menora Mivtachim Insurance Ltd., Menora Mivtachim Pensions Ltd., and Menora Mivtachim Finance Ltd., and Shomera Insurance Company Ltd. are wholly owned subsidiaries of Menora Holdings.
+Menora Mivtachim Gemel Ltd. and Menora Mivtachim Mutual Funds Ltd. are wholly owned subsidiaries of Menora Mivtachim Finance Ltd. (wholly owned by Menora Holdings).